aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/network-config-doc.rst

    export ROS_MASTER_URI=http://192.168.8.100:11311
    #The IP address for your device/host IP address
    export ROS_HOSTNAME=192.168.8.101
-   #The IP address for your device/host IP address
-   export ROS_IP=192.168.8.101

 The line ``export ROS_MASTER_URI=http://192.168.8.100:11311`` means that the ROS master runs in the machine with IP address ``192.168.8.100`` which must correspond to the robot machine IP address.
 The line ``export ROS_HOSTNAME=192.168.8.101`` specifies the hostname of the workstation machine, which must be exactly the same found with the ``ifconfig`` command